Do you know what your doctor’s prescribing?

 How long will I be taking them?

-About 80 percent of people who use heroin first misused prescription opioids.
+About 80% of people who use heroin first misused prescription opioids.

 Opioids are addictive and the longer you’re on them, the higher the risk for addiction.
 Talk to your doctor about when to start taking them and when to stop, down to the hour.